 Bridges come in three weights; Standard, which provides a nice, balanced sound, Light, which brings out more of the high end, or Heavy, which tends to suppress the high end, leading to a mellower tone.

-Bridges are available in any height and are only $30 (free shipping*).
+Bridges are available in any height, although 5/8" and 11/16" are the most common, and are only $30 (free shipping*).
 To order just contact me and let me know what you are interested in...please include the following in your message:

 -Bridge height and weight